Operators commuting with complex symmetric weighted composition operators on $H^2$: Introduction and preliminaries

-For more details on complex symmetric operators readers are referred to \cite{Garcia:Prodan:Putinar,Garcia:Putinar:I, Garcia:Putinar:II, Garcia:Wogen}.
+For more details on complex symmetric operators readers are referred to \cite{Garcia:Prodan:Putinar, Garcia:Putinar:I, Garcia:Putinar:II, Garcia:Wogen}.
 The study of complex symmetric weighted composition operators on the Hardy space was initiated by Garcia and Hammond in \cite{Garcia:Hammond}.
 In \cite{Jung}, authors gave a classification of complex symmetric weighted composition operators with respect to a special conjugation.
 Generally, providing information about the operators that commute with a specific operator offers insights into the operator's structure.
 The commutant of a particular operator is a relatively rare subject of study.
 C. C. Cowen's research has focused on examining the commutants of composition and specific Toeplitz operators, as indicated in references \cite{Cowen:AnaToeplitz} and \cite{Cowen:CommAnaFunc}.
 Additionally, B. Cload has contributed findings concerning the commutants of composition operators in \cite{Cload:PhDThesis}.
+In \cite{Bhuia:Pradhan:Sarkar}, it is observed that any anti-linear operator $A\in \clb_{a}(H^2)$ satisfies $M^*_zAM_z=A$ if and only if $A=T_\vp \clj$ which is called anti-linear Toeplitz operator.
+Following B. Cload, we are interested to study properties of anti-linear Toeplitz operator whenever it commutes with a composition operator.

-In \cite{Cowen:EKo}, authors have studied the self-adjoint weighted composition operators o the Hardy space of unit disc.
+In \cite{Cowen:EKo}, authors have studied the self-adjoint weighted composition operators on the Hardy space of unit disc.
 E. Ko studied the commutant of self-adjoint weighted composition operators in \cite{EKo}.
 It would be interesting to classify weighted composition operators commuting with complex symmetric weighted composition operators $W_{f,\varphi}$ with certain conjugation on $H^2$.
+In Section $2$, we address the following question: ``Let $A\in \clb_{a}(H^2)$ be such that $M^*_zAM_z=A$ and $C_\vp A=A C_\vp$.
+Then what can we say about $A$?".
+Theorem $2.1$ answers this question, showing that such anti-linear operators are given by $A=T_f\clj$, where $f$ is an analytic function.

-In section $2$, we give description of the weighted composition operators that commute with complex symmetric weighted composition operator with the conjugation $\clj$.
+In section $3$, we give description of the weighted composition operators that commute with complex symmetric weighted composition operator with the conjugation $\clj$.

 \begin{theorem}\cite[Theorem 6]{Cowen:Guna:Ko} Let $\gamma\in \mathbb{N}$.
 Let $f$ be in $H^\infty$ and let $\vp$ be an analytic map of the unit disc into itself.
 If the weighted composition operator $W_{f,\vp}$ is Hermitian on $H_\gamma(\D)$ , then $f(0)$ and $\vp^\prime(0)$ are real and